ChaunceyQuam/ca-temperatures/Final_Project_Submission.md

 ![](Final_Project_Submission_files/figure-markdown_strict/bar%20chart%20of%20averages-1.png)

 ##### This histogram is very cluttered along the x axis with city names.
-Instead of a bar chart I would like to see these yearly counts of extreme temperature for each city.
 It does show that some cities have much larger average counts than other cities.
 I want to more closely examine the yearly count of extreme temperatures in each city.
+Instead of a bar chart I would like to see counts of extreme temperature for each city plotted by year.

 ##### I seperate the counts of days per year each city had extreme temperatures, showing the total days per year for each city.